-Exempt groups have 2 options :
+Exempt groups have 2 options:

-Option 1: Groups DO NOT have to follow the Health Unit's Special Events Guidelines (see "Please be Advised"), but, under the Food Premises Regulation, MUST follow requirements #1, #2, and #3 (page 13) in order to receive the Health Unit's approval to operate.
+Option 1: Groups DO NOT have to follow Algoma Public Health's Events Guidelines (see "Please be Advised"), but MUST follow requirements #1, #2, and #3 below in order to receive the Health Unit's approval to operate.

-Option 2: Follow the Health Unit's Special Events Guidelines and be inspected like all other vendors, avoiding requirements #2 & #3 (page 13).
+Option 2: Follow Events Guidelines and be inspected like all other vendors, avoiding requirements #2 & #3.